 - Other conditions.

-Side Effects & SafetyBlue-green algae products that are free of contaminants, such as liver-damaging substances called microcystins, toxic metals, and harmful bacteria, are POSSIBLY SAFE for most people.
+Side Effects & SafetyBlue-green algae products that are free of contaminants, such as liver-damaging substances called microcystins, toxic metals, and harmful bacteria, are POSSIBLY SAFE for most people when used short-term.
+Doses up to 19 grams per day have been used safely for up to 2 months.
+Lower doses of 10 grams per day have been used safely for up to 6 months.
+Side effects are typically mild and may include nausea, vomiting, diarrhea, abdominal discomfort, fatigue, headache, and dizziness.

-But blue-green algae products that are contaminated are LIKELY UNSAFE, especially for children.
+But blue-green algae products that are contaminated are POSSIBLY UNSAFE, especially for children.
 Children are more sensitive to contaminated blue-green algae products than adults.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), pemphigus vulgaris (a skin condition), and others: Blue-green algae might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using blue-green algae.